 Of course, tools aren't worth much if they're lost in the bowels of a drawer or under a sofa among the pizza boxes.
 A good set of tools needs a home.
-The Craftsman 17" Toolbox ($9.99 with in-store pickup, a low by $3) has a removable tray as well as a draw bolt latch with padlock eye; the latter of which can come in handy if your child has roommates who don't honor the "if you borrow, then return" policy.
+Look for a tool box with a lock, in case your student's roommates sometimes borrow without asking.

 When you need a pair of pliers, think vise grips instead.
 The plier-like tool can lock in position, giving you a much better grip on the problem, whether it's a loose plumbing pipe or a bolt that won't come loose.
 (It can also be useful to crack nuts!)

 For those times when a precise measurement is necessary, a tape measure is indispensable.
 (Remember, measure twice, cut once!)

 A set of pliers can round off the edges of a nut and make it impossible to loosen.
-Instead, an adjustable wrench is the proper tool for this job, with it flat edges that mesh with the flats of a nut perfectly.
+Instead, an adjustable wrench is the proper tool for this job, with its flat edges that mesh with the flats of a nut perfectly.

-Needle-Nose PliersThere are times and situations when vise grips are too large or clumsy to wield; repairing jewelry is one example.
-A pair of needle-nose pliers are more sensitive and easy to maneuver.
-The Stanley 5" Needle Nose Pliers ($8.31 with free shipping, a low by $4) are the right fit for this kind of work.
+There are times and situations when vise grips are too large or clumsy to wield; repairing jewelry is one example.

 Although it comes as a surprise to many people, there's a right size of screwdriver for every screw; one size doesn't fit all.
-This Kobalt 13-in-1 Multi Bit Ratchet Screwdriver ($4.98 with in-store pickup, a low by $5) offers a variety of bit options, including the two most common types of screw head — slotted and Phillips.
+Look for a ratchet screwdriver with a variety of sized heads in both Phillips and flathead.

 From cutting tape to scoring drywall, shaping plastic to trimming wood, a good utility knife is an essential part of any tool kit.

 Lastly, a tool that will be a godsend to anyone living in an apartment or house with old, inadequate plumbing (and this is likely the case for your student).
-Forget the plunger and instead invest in the Cobra 6' Homeowner Toilet Auger ($15.21 with free shipping, a low by $6).
+Forget the plunger and instead invest in an auger.
 It's well worth the price, saving your child from multiple plumber visits, landlord calls, and roommate shouting matches.